4d/docs/docs/API/collectionClass.md

 >Unlike standard (not shared) collections, shared collections do not support pictures, pointers, and objects or collections that are not shared.

-(*)When a shared object or collection is added to a shared collection, they share the same locking identifier.
+(*)When a shared object or collection is added to a shared collection, they share the same *locking identifier*.
 For more information on this point, refer to the **4D Developer**'s guide.

 #### Example